OutSystems/docs-support/src/enterprise/maintenance/multiple-db-catalogs-schemas.md

 ### Create a new Database (Catalog) in SQL Server

-In SQL Server, the DBA must first create the database Catalog, and then set its permissions for both the Platform’s admin and runtime database users (set in the Configuration Tool).
+In SQL Server, the DBA must first create the database Catalog, and then set its permissions for both the Platform's admin and runtime database users (set in the Configuration Tool).

 The permissions should be set as follows: